 The dominant technology for lightweight design of car structures is based on press-hardening.
 The technology is a Swedish innovation has developed into a global technology with Sweden still as the world leader in research and industrial development.
 The driving forces are the reduction of emissions and increased car safety.
 The usage of press hardened components in the next generation of car structures is expected to be above 40%.
 A prerequisite for efficient introduction of new high performance materials is the availability of efficient and accurate methods for simulation of fracture in crash analyses.

 Project goals and results

-The project should give an overview of some most fundamental issues encountered in fracture modelling of press-hardened steel.
+The project should give an overview of some most fundamental issues encountered in fracture modelling of sheet metals.
 A method developed in this project is the Stepwise Modelling Method (SMM) and is used to characterize material properties like plasticity and fracture parameters.
 Using the microstructure composition data from forming simulations to perform crash simulations in multi scale analysis, the crack path can be analysed.
 The development of cohesive fracture models is the main goal the project.
 This should lead to an improvement of the development time and to lighter cars while maintaining the safety.

 Since 2018, I am the regular Phd-student representative in the Board of the Faculty of Science and Technology and the associated research strategy committee.
 The faculty board’s tasks consist of strategic planning, follow-up and evaluation of basic, advanced and postgraduate education, as well as research on quality, dimensioning and efficiency issues within each area of responsibility.